SUSE-Technical-Marketing/harvester-terraform/README.md

 - In vms.tf we provide the definition of a VM that we want to have present in harvester.

 ## The output
-An ubuntu 20.04 image will be downloaded, a vlan created in Harvester, and a VM deployed using the image previously downloaded and the cloud init configuration as defined in vms.tf.
+An Ubuntu 20.04 image will be downloaded, a vlan created in Harvester, and a VM deployed using the image previously downloaded and the cloud init configuration as defined in vms.tf.
 Depending if you are using an existing vlan or the definition provided in this repo, the network may not work since the network parameters are not defined in vlan created by the network.tf.
 Since we are using KubeVirt all need a namespace to be deployed, in this case to make it simple the default namespace in the K8s cluster will used to deploy all the items defines in Terraform.